 With its dazzling LED lights and interactive art projections, it’s no wonder that so many choose to pepper their social media feeds with pictures of this spot.

-This immersive and high-tech exhibition is in collaboration with teamLab, who are known for famous exhibitions worldwide.
+This immersive and high-tech exhibition is in collaboration with teamLab, which is known for famous exhibitions worldwide.

-Exciting past exhibitions include ‘Disney: Magic of Animation’ and ‘Star Wars Identities: The Exhibition’
+Exciting past exhibitions include “Disney: Magic of Animation” and “Attack on Titan: The Exhibition”